Chapter 16

 All alternative currencies are strictly prohibited.

-There is a concept of certification for legal entities.
+There is a notion of certification for legal entities.

 All internal legal entities can only practice if they are certified.